 I was made to get up and walk to change rooms at 9 cm dilated.

 The mamas reading this will cringe at that line like a man seeing another get kicked in the nuts.
 Somehow my midwife hadn’t realised I was already in transition, possibly because it was her first day on the job.
-Then there was a shift change and by the time the anaesthetists arrived it was all too late… For the full story, come back or subscribe to my new post alerts for part 3.
+Then there was a shift change and by the time the anaesthetists arrived it was all too late… For the full story, read part 3.

 Before I got pregnant, I used to say how this scenario was among my worst nightmares.
 Seriously, I couldn’t imagine anything worse than being denied anaesthesia from the excruciating pain of muscles and skin stretching and tearing, like open surgery on my most vulnerable region.